Dr. Kobayashi of Montreal Neurological Institute at McGill University has no relevant financial relationships to disclose.)

 Genetic factors in the causation of epilepsy have been recognized since the time of Hippocrates.
 However, until the second half of the 20th century, generalized epilepsies were thought to be genetic in origin, whereas focal or partial epilepsies were largely attributed to environmental factors, such as birth injuries, infections, postnatal head trauma, and brain lesions such as tumors and vascular insults.

-In a series of publications (Andermann and Metrakos 1969; Andermann 1980; Andermann 1982; Andermann 1985) based on family studies of patients operated for focal epilepsy at the Montreal Neurological Hospital, Eva Andermann was able to demonstrate that genetic factors were important in patients with focal epilepsy, particularly temporal lobe epilepsy, and that both generalized and focal epilepsies fit a model of multifactorial inheritance (now termed complex inheritance), with interaction of one or more genes and environmental factors.
+In a series of publications (Andermann and Metrakos 1969; Andermann 1980; Andermann 1982; Andermann 1985) based on family studies of patients operated for focal epilepsy at the Montreal Neurological Hospital, Eva Andermann was able to demonstrate that genetic factors were important in patients with focal epilepsy, particularly temporal lobe epilepsy, and that both generalized and focal epilepsies fit a model of multifactorial inheritance (now termed complex inheritance), with interaction of 1 or more genes and environmental factors.

 It was only in the 1990s that several autosomal dominant forms of focal epilepsy were described by the group of Berkovic and Steinlein (Berkovic and Steinlein 1999).
 These included: autosomal dominant nocturnal frontal lobe epilepsy, familial temporal lobe epilepsy, familial focal epilepsy with variable foci, and autosomal dominant rolandic epilepsy with speech dyspraxia.